 The School's Local Safeguarding Children Executive is Berkshire West Safeguarding Children Partnership.
-A full copy of their local procedures can be found on https://www.proceduresonline.com/berks/west_berk/contents.html
+A full copy of their local procedures can be found here - Procedures

 The Staff Code of Conduct gives guidelines that all staff should follow when in contact with a pupil in a one-on-one situation, and these are reproduced below.